li-ziang/compbio-2022/hm2/README.md

 ###### Evaluation&Analysis Related:

-- [ ] Maybe get familiar with how **scJoint** evaluate and anylyse their model
+- [ ] Maybe get familiar with how **scJoint** evaluate and anylyse their results
-- [ ] Provide some evaluation function (code) taking in the trained model
+- [ ] Provide some evaluation functions (code) which takes in the trained model

-- [ ] Some comparison between existing method, pros and cons (not sure if necessary)
+- [ ] Some comparison between existing methods, pros and cons (not sure if necessary)

 ###### More Direction Related: